qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_use'></a>
 ## qri use

 Select datasets for use with the qri get command

-### Synopsis
+#### Synopsis

 Run the `use` command to have Qri remember references to a specific datasets.
 These datasets will be referenced for future commands, if no dataset reference is explicitly given for those commands.

 We created this command to ease the typing/copy and pasting burden while using